RancidMilkGames/Rancids-Render-Manager-for-Blender/README.md

 # Rancid's Render Manager for Blender

 Easily batch render blender files without having to mess with command line.
 Drag and drop files in, or select them with the program's file explorer.
+Last tested with Blender 3, untested in Blender 4.

 ## TODO list: